Big Brother 20 (American season): Other appearances

+In 2019, Kaycee Clark, Tyler Crispen, Bayleigh Dayton, Kaitlyn Herman, and Swaggy C Williams all appeared on Big Brother 21 to host separate Head of Household and Power of Veto competitions.
+Clark and Crispen appeared alongside JC Mounduix in the penultimate episode of Big Brother 21 to give their thoughts on the season and who they thought would win.
+In 2020, both Crispen and Dayton returned to compete on Big Brother: All-Stars.

 Swaggy C Williams, Bayleigh Dayton, Winston Hines, and Brett Robinson all filmed a promotional video for Love Island, which aired during Big Brother 21.
-Hines also appeared as a contestant on Love Islands first season.
-He entered the villa on Day 9 and was dumped on Day 17.
+Hines then appeared as a contestant on the first season.

-Kaycee Clark, Fessy Shafaat, Bayleigh Dayton, and Swaggy C Williams appeared on The Challenge: Total Madness.
-Clark and Shafaat returned for The Challenge: Double Agents, The Challenge: Spies, Lies & Allies and The Challenge: Ride or Dies.
+In 2020, Kaycee Clark, Fessy Shafaat, Bayleigh Dayton, and Swaggy C Williams appeared on The Challenge: Total Madness.
+Clark and Shafaat returned for The Challenge: Double Agents, The Challenge: Spies, Lies & Allies and The Challenge: Ride or Dies.In 2024, Clark returned for the milestone 40th season, The Challenge 40: Battle of the Eras.